top of page

 Hair Tissue Mineral Analysis (HTMA)

-Used to explore mineral patterns and long-term trends that may relate to stress, energy, and metabolic balance.
+Used to explore mineral patterns and longer-term trends that may relate to stress, energy, mood, and metabolic balance.

 Functional Blood Spot Tests